Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/honors.md

 # Award

 * [**Meritorious Winner of Mathematical Contest in Modeling**](https://www.comap-math.com/mcm/2019Certs/1903649.pdf), Apr.
 2019.
-  * Issued by Consortium for Mathematics and Its Applications (COMAP).
+  * Issued by Consortium for Mathematics and Its Applications.
   * Top 8% of 14,108 teams worldwide.
 * **State-level First Prize of Contemporary Undergraduate Mathematical Contest in Modeling**, Dec.
 2018.
   * Issued by China Society for Industrial and Applied Mathematics.